jp9516/etterby/_posts/2025-09-22-designing-self-service-dashboards.md

 title: "Designing dashboards people actually use"
 ---

+### Context
 Wireframes and hero metrics are table stakes.
 The dashboards that stick pair narrative, diagnostics, and ritual.
+Etterby Analytics developed this approach while leading analytics for Subway franchisees and Vita Mojo operators.

+### Practice
-While leading analytics for Subway franchisees and Vita Mojo operators, Etterby Analytics started every build by interviewing the people opening the dashboard each morning.
-Their questions shaped the first three tiles, the comparisons, and the alerting rules.
-Without that context the prettiest layout still sent users back to spreadsheets.
+- Interview the people opening the dashboard each morning so their questions shape the first tiles, comparisons, and alerting rules.

-The second ingredient is performance.
-ThoughtSpot, Power BI, and Hex are only self serve if they stay sub second and the data definitions line up with finance.
-That meant investing as much time in dbt models, caching, and observability as in colours and chart types.
+- Keep performance and trust high by investing in dbt models, caching, observability, and finance-aligned definitions across ThoughtSpot, Power BI, and Hex.

-Finally the consultancy handed over more than a link.
-Every launch included release notes, loom walk throughs, telemetry, and a playbook for how to request tweaks.
-Adoption is a product, not a deliverable, and treating it like one turns dashboards into decision engines.
+- Launch with release notes, walkthroughs, telemetry, and a request playbook so adoption feels like a product, not a deliverable.

+### Takeaways
+- User interviews translate into interfaces that replace spreadsheets rather than add another report.
+- Operational excellence on the data platform side is inseparable from dashboard success.
+- Enablement and feedback loops turn dashboards into decision engines for distributed teams.